KellerJordan/cifar10-airbench/README.md

 | `airbench94_muon.py` | 94.01% | 2.59s | 0.29 |
 | `airbench96_faster.py` | 96.00% | 27.3s | 3.1 |

+Each of these record-holding scripts is fully self-contained and doesn't depend on anything else in the repo.

 For a comparison, the standard training used in most studies on CIFAR-10 is much slower:

 | Baseline | Mean accuracy | Time | PFLOPs |